andyaiken/forgesteel/to do.md

 **Add and update element data**

-* Go through all text features and see if they can be changed to more useful feature types (bonuses, damage modifiers, etc) ]  * Complications
+* Go through all text features in complications and see if they can be changed to more useful feature types (bonuses, damage modifiers, etc)
 * Monsters
   * Update existing monsters
   * Add new monsters